 Types of Businesses You Can Launch Online

-If you’re into arts and crafts, check out Etsy.com.
+Maybe you prefer to buy and sell stuff instead.
 If you like to buy and sell, consider using Ebay.
 (I sell golf clubs all the time on Ebay and it is a breeze!)

 As a freelance writer, you would write articles and content and possibly propose creative ideas for future work.
 Most large businesses and websites prefer to outsource their writing tasks on an as-need basis, so there are enough freelance writing jobs for most everyone.